 1: Writing memoir changes you inside and out

 Before I wrote A Letter From Paris I didn’t know my dad.
 I lived a ‘nice’ life by all accounts.
-I had money and work, I was debt-free, I had a nice apartment and I went to the gym.
-I was (happily) single.
-But there was an emptiness I didn’t even acknowledge – because I had such a blankness around my writing career and my own dad’s life.
+But there was a blankness around half of my family history – the life of my father.

 Yes, writing A Letter From Paris was agony – like turning a ship around, re-forming the narrative around my parents, so essentially it reshaped the narrative around myself.
 But it was so, so worth it.